strabi/sec-edgar-notebooks/README.md

 *Note*: If you are using Neo4j Aura, the query interface does not support client-side commands in multi-statement scripts.
 So, you should first run the `:params` statement by itself to set query parameters.
 Then, run the rest of the script.

+## Railway Deployment

+For running the pre-built knowledge graph on Railway, use the custom assets in `railway/`.
+The Dockerfile restores `data/sample/neo4j.dump` on first start and the accompanying README walks through the required environment variables and Railway settings.

 ## Knowledge Graph Construction - step-by-step

 To understand all the details about how the knowledge graph is constructed, follow the step-by-step guide in the [kg-construction](notebooks/kg-construction) directory.